 Maintaining good mental health and coping with stress: Our page on COVID-19 and mental health: looking after ourselves and others provides information and links on how to look after our own and others’ mental well-being during the COVID-19 pandemic.

 Tackling domestic abuse: see our resource on domestic abuse and COVID-19: how churches can respond, written by Mandy Marshall, the Anglican Communion Office’s Director for Gender Justice.
 The document can also be downloaded in the resources section on the right.
-This resource is also available in French, Portuguese, Spanish and Kiswahili.
+This resource is also available in French, Portuguese, Spanish, Kiswahili, Arabic and Hindi (coming soon).